10 minutes Reading time

 Making up the top five is AllPondSolutions who have had a fantastic 117% increase in visibility.

-The rest of the top ten has seen both wins and losses:
+The rest of the top ten in the pet supplies market has seen both wins and losses:

 We also want to point out massive improvements for World of Water (+123%), Real Aquatics (+758%) and Doggie Solutions (+101%) all of whom have moved into the top 20 this year.